 To optimize the resource utilization for PDN connection(s) and/or PFCP session(s), e.g. to meet different traffic requirements for different APNs/DNNs and/or DCNs/Network Slices, and also to facilitate moving a (sub)set of PDN connections/PFCP sessions among a PGW-C/SMF set, e.g. for a partial or complete PGW-C/SMF failure or a scale-in operation, a PGW-C/SMF in a PGW-C/SMF Set may:

-- allocate a globally unique Group Id in the PGW Change Info IE in the Create Session Response message for a PDN connection during a PDN connection creation procedure, or in the Modify Bearer Response for a PDN connection moved from 5GC, and update the Group Id associated to the PDN connection, if necessary, in subsequent Create/Update/Delete Bearer Request messages (see also 3GPP TS 29.274 [13]);
+- allocate a globally unique Group Id in the PGW Change Info IE in the Create Session Response message for a PDN connection during a PDN connection creation procedure and mobility procedure moved from 5GC without N26, or in the Modify Bearer Response for a PDN connection moved from 5GC with N26, and update the Group Id associated to the PDN connection, if necessary, in subsequent Create/Update/Delete Bearer Request messages (see also 3GPP TS 29.274 [13]);

 - allocate a globally unique Group Id in the PFCP Session Establishment Request message for a PFCP session during a PFCP session establishment procedure and update the Group Id, if necessary, in subsequent PFCP Session Modification Request messages (see also clause 5.22.X of 3GPP TS 29.244 [43]).